 He wasn’t simply crying out of guilt, they tell me now.
 They insist he was deflecting his own criminal behavior by blaming me for not acting my age.
 They tell me that he was the one who had trapped me and I didn’t even know it.

 Either way, I think Jim got more than he bargained for.
-I think he was a little frightened by the manipulative and unemotional fifteen year old sitting in his car that afternoon.
+I think he was a little frightened by the manipulative and unemotional fourteen year old sitting in his car that afternoon.
 And I think it saddened him because he cared about me.

 And yes, I felt trapped all right, if only because I felt trapped in his car in this moment, where things were not going as planned, because after ten minutes we’re still parked on the side of the road and Jim won’t stop crying.
 I am staring at my shoelaces because I can’t imagine a grown guy would want anyone to see him like this.
 He must be so embarrassed.
 And I wish he would start the car, because the party is going on and there’s probably lots of people having fun around the pool and I really want to be there.